 All organic farms must keep records and be inspected by accredited inspectors.
 There isn’t enough organic food being produced to meet the demand for it, but its availability is increasing all the time.
 Many supermarkets now carry some organic food, and there is at least one chain (Whole Foods Market) that sells mostly organic.
 In addition, farmers’ markets, health food stores, and individual farms are good sources of organic food.
 Nutritionists always do these 14 things at the grocery store, so you should too.

 Be suspicious of “natural” labels

-The food labels “natural” and “organic” are pretty much interchangeable, right?
-That’s exactly what food companies want you to think.
+If you feel like the food labels “natural” and “organic” are pretty much interchangeable, well that’s exactly what food companies want you to think.
 But here’s the truth: Use of “natural” on labels is a much more loosey-goosey affair than use of the term “organic.”
 “Unlike ‘organic,’ the term ‘natural’ is not defined or regulated by the USDA, and does not have any set standards or requirements,” says Bannan.
 “A food labeled as ‘natural’ does not imply it is made with organic ingredients, or that the quality of its ingredients are better quality or more nutritious.”

 Although there’s no single set of requirements for products claiming to be natural, such labels are still supposed to be accurate.
 If, for example, meat is claimed to be natural because the animal was not fed antibiotics or hormones, the label should say that and it should be true.
 Farmers or food companies that use the “natural” label are not subject to inspections as a condition of using the label.
 You just have to take their word for it.
-Make sure you’re not still falling for these 50 supermarket tricks.
+These are the unhealthiest foods at your supermarket.